 Let’s check them out.

-There’s a variety of diamond-only engagement rings from the 19th century that have incredibly diverse styles and designs.
+There’s a variety of diamond-only engagement rings from the 19th century that have incredibly diverse styles and designs, certainly timeless engagement rings.
 While diamonds became a more mainstream option for engagement rings in the 1950s, these antique diamond rings will have you asking why they weren’t the go-to sooner.

 A 0.98ct, Old European pear cut diamond sits at the centre of this thirteen-claw engagement ring.
 Dating to the 1880s, this beautiful piece is versatile – making it widely popular throughout various trends and engagement ring styles.
 Featured design elements can also be seen in vintage 1980s jewellery, and are increasingly popular today.
 The subtle ribbing on the shoulders of the ring are especially unique.
 Yellow gold is the finishing touch to make this ring a popular choice today.